mapping-commons/sssom/src/docs/inference.md

 The following example demonstrates how the `derived_from` field can be leveraged in two scenarios:

-1. mapping chaining. the table contains a SKOS exact match from `mesh:C000089` to `CHEBI:28646` and from `CHEBI:28646` to `cas:645-92-1`.
+1. mapping chaining.
+The table contains a SKOS exact match from `mesh:C000089` to `CHEBI:28646` and from `CHEBI:28646` to `cas:645-92-1`.
 The third row of the table contains a SKOS exact match from `mesh:C000089` to `cas:645-92-1` produced through mapping chaining.
 The `derived_from` column in this row